MelvinM8/BIMM-SQA2023-PROJECT/README.md

 1. Modify files in your project.
 2. Git add the files.
 3. Git commit and see the pre-commit hook run.
-4.a.
+4. a.
 The git hook will run the security analysis.
 This results in it showing "bandit...........Failed" in the terminal.
 This means that bandit found a security weakness and wants you to fix it before you can commit and push changes.
-4.b.
+4. b.
 If you want to ignore the security weakness, you can use the `--no-verify` flag when you commit.
 This will allow you to commit and push changes without fixing the security weakness.
 5. Check the CSV file for the results.

 ### Deadline